Is paid leave provided?

 Is casual relief provided?

 Yes.
 Federation pays the cost of relief to cover the classes of teachers attending TUT courses, provided that the casual teacher engaged is used to cover the classes of the teacher attending the TUT course.
-The schools sector of the Department of Education and Communities makes no contribution to relief costs.
+The Department of Education makes no contribution to relief costs.
 The TAFE Commission provides 50% of relief costs.

 Is any financial assistance provided?